Empower students to explore by building professional connections

 “My favorite part of the curriculum was when we identified the people in our network besides our parents or direct family.
 It really helped me realize how many professionals I already knew and the value of continuing to build your network”

 “I was extremely impressed by the student's preparation, email, follow-ups, facilitation of the conversation, and thoughtful questions.
 I even told my friends and co-workers about it.
-To be honest, if I could, I would love to have him work on my team!”
+To be honest, I would love to have him work on my team!”

-- Derek, professional who spoke with a student in the program
+- Derek A., professional who spoke with a student in the program

 → Livermore High School integrated Career Launch across a multi-year sequence within its Green Engineering Academy